robocomp/robocomp/classes/dsr/README.md

 ```
 Returns an optional with the Edge that goes from node id to node id from and key ??

+&nbsp;

 ```c++
 std::optional<Edge> get_edge(const Node &n, int to, const std::string& key)
 ```
 Returns an optional with the Edge that goes from current node to node id from and key ??.

+&nbsp;

 ```c++
 bool insert_or_assign_edge(const Edge& attrs);
 ```

+&nbsp;
 ```c++
 bool delete_edge(const std::string& from, const std::string& to , const std::string& key);
 ```
 Deletes the edge going from node named from to node named to and key ??.
-Returns true if the operation completes successfully
+Returns true if the operation completes successfully.

+&nbsp;

 ```c++
 bool delete_edge(int from, int t, const std::string& key);
 ```
 Deletes edge going from node id from to node id to and with key key.
-Returns true if the operation completes successfully
+Returns true if the operation completes successfully.

+&nbsp;